 Cornell University - Routinely ranked among the world’s top 20 universities, Cornell’s 20,000 students use RCV to elect two student members to the university Board of Trustees.
 The position itself is unique, making Cornell one of only a handful of universities to have two students, two faculty members, and one employee as full members of the board.
 Cornell's Student Assembly also uses RCV to elect its Student Body President, Executive Vice President, and uses the Single Transferable Vote variation of fair representation for at-large representatives.

 Duke University - Duke University takes the lead in more than just NCAA basketball standings.
 The Blue Devils are also leaders in student democracy, using RCV to represent over 14,000 students in student government elections.
-One of the nation’s most distinguished private research universities, Duke adopted the system in 2004 for its executive elections and has since expanded the practice to all elective positions.
-RCV has proven to be an effective and practical method of electing student leaders, playing a key role in a close election between 4 candidates in 2014.
+One of the nation’s most distinguished private research universities, Duke's Student Government adopted the system in 2004 for its executive elections and has since expanded the practice to all elective positions.
+RCV has proven to be an effective and practical method of electing student leaders, contributing to high turnout elections.
+In 2017, Duke had the highest turnout rate for campus elections among its peer institutions.

 Georgetown University - Georgetown is one of the most prestigious private universities in the country.
 Since 2006, the university has used RCV for its single-seat student elections.
 In 2013, the university adopted a fair representation system for legislative elections.
 The impact of RCV was on full display in the GU Student Association’s 2014 presidential election, with each of the four tickets using cross-endorsements to build off their mutual interests.
 After the leading ticket finished the first round with only 35% of the vote, two more rounds of voting ensured that Georgetown students were represented by the candidate with the broadest support.